Juanpa0128j/Juanpa0128j/README.md

 [Check at all my certifications on Linkedin](https://www.linkedin.com/in/juan-pablo-mej%C3%ADa-g%C3%B3mez-712512231/details/certifications/)

 ## 💻 Notable Projects

+### [Medical AI Dashboard - XGBoost Literature Classification] | [Python, Next.js, Flask, V0, Scikit-Learn, XGBoost]
+A data-centric project developed for an AI Data Challenge, focused on automating data preprocessing, feature engineering, and model evaluation for tabular datasets.
+The pipeline leverages Scikit-Learn and XGBoost to benchmark multiple models efficiently, visualize key metrics, and generate insights through a clean, interactive dashboard built with Next.js and Flask.

 ### [Multi-Agent Marketing Assistant] | [Python, LangChain, LangGraph, FastAPI, Chainlit]
 A modular multi-agent system that orchestrates specialized AI agents for marketing analytics, content strategy, and project management.
 The system features dynamic agent routing, collaborative workflows through shared memory, and a clean API interface.
 Each agent (AnalyticsWiz, ContentGenius, ProjectManager) specializes in different marketing domains and can access relevant data sources.
 The architecture supports traceability, reproducibility, and extensibility through prompt versioning and a well-organized codebase.